 Individual spinach pies - credits: zi3000/Shutterstock.com

 Perhaps one of the most common Greek breakfasts is a pie of some sort.
-There are hundreds of variations of vegetarian pies coming in many shapes and sizes and with different phyllo styles - you
+There are hundreds of variations of vegetarian pies coming in many shapes and sizes and with different phyllo types.

 Saganaki cheese - credits: Davis Lazdovskis/Shutterstock.com

-There is nothing like a bit of fried cheese for a starter: a very popular appetizer among Greeks and is any one of a variety of cheese that is prepared in a small frying pan.
-It is quite salty but there is a special variation which consists of a drizzle of honey and a sprinkle of sesame seeds over the cheese combining the sweet and salty tastes absolutely perfectly.
+There is nothing like a bit of fried cheese for a starter: a very popular appetizer among Greeks.
+It is quite salty but there is a special variation which consists of a drizzle of honey and a sprinkle of sesame seeds over the cheese combining the sweet and salty flavors perfectly.

 Stuffed wine leaves (dolmades) - credits: A_Lein/Shutterstock.com

-A dish heavily influenced by the occupation of the East, dolmades are stuffed vine leaves which are filled with rice and herbs, usually marinated in lemon juice and served cold.
-These are so tasty that they are actually addictive - you will find yourself wanted to order seconds!
+A dish heavily influenced by the occupation of the East, dolmades are stuffed vine leaves, filled with rice and herbs, usually marinated in lemon juice and served cold.
+They are tasty as they are addictive - you will find yourself wanting to order seconds!

 Traditional Greek eggplant spread (Melitzanosalata) - credits: Cesarz/Shutterstock.com

-Another essential dip on your Greek table is an aubergine salad dip, perfect for dipping your bread in and potent with the aromatic flavors of Greek soil.
-Like many Greek foods, this is a super healthy and vegan-friendly addition to your table that is usually seasoned with lots of Greek herbs to give it a kick.
+Another quintessentially Greek dip to add to your order is the aubergine salad dip, potent with the aromatic flavors of the Greek soil.
+Like many Greek foods, this is a super healthy and vegan-friendly addition to your table, while it is usually seasoned with lots of Greek herbs.